rubytogether/rubytogether.org/app/views/news/2016-06-30-june-2016-monthly-update.html.md

 ### new members

-We had a total of 6 new members this month, including 4 developers: ???.
+We had a total of 7 new members this month, including 5 developers: Joseph Method Daisuke Goto, George Claghorn, Joseph D. Marhee, and Aditya Sanghi.
 The 2 companies that joined this month are: [Powershop](http://www.powershop.co.nz/) and [Envato](https://envato.com)

 ## bundler news